icatalud/dart-sdk-wiki-2/Cherry-picks-to-dev-channel.md

 If you have a cl that you think should make it to the current release, follow these steps.

+Generally cherry picks should be limited to the following categories:

+1. Bugs that have introduced regressions from the last stable release
+2. Critical bugs in new features introduced in the current release

 ###Step 1
 First, please validate that your cl merges cleanly and that relevant tests pass: